Dr. Paul D. Foote

 TEACHING AND RESEARCH INTERESTS

 My research interest topics include U.S. Supreme Court decision-making, Free Speech and Public Employees, Judicial Behavior on the Federal and State Courts.
 My teaching interests include Judicial Politics, Constitutional Law I: Powers and Institutional Constraints, Constitutional Law II: Civil Liberties and Civil Rights, Judicial Process, Law and Public Administration, American Government, Introduction to Political Science.

-Dr. Paul D. Foote is an Assistant Professor of Political Science at Murray State University.
+Dr. Paul D. Foote is an Associate Professor of Political Science at Murray State University.
 He teaches in the pre-law concentration of the political science major.
 His research focuses on the behavior of the Supreme Court.
 He is particularly interested in the study of institutional and external factors that affect judicial decision-making on the federal courts.
 He received his Ph.D. from Georgia State University in 2002.
 He earned a MA degree from Villanova University in 1995 and his BA from West Chester University in 1993.
 His hobbies include history (Civil War and WWII), hiking, cycling, bowling and spending quality time with his family.

 POL 140 American National Government

 POL 240 State and Local Politics

 POL / LST 444 Judicial Process

 POL / LST 445 Constitutional Law I: Developments and Trends